KvalitetsIT/hjemmebehandling-web-shared/README.md

 }
 ```
 This will trigger the ErrorBoundary-component which will show the error in a pretty way.
 The ErrorBoundary is created to handle only ServiceError's.
 Read more on errorboundaries here https://reactjs.org/docs/error-boundaries.html

-### BaseLayer
-For API -and servicelayer we have created two base-clases, which all service-implementations should inherit from.
-This will make common methods, such as ValidatePagination(...) and HandleError(...) accessable.
-And theese methods should be used as much as possible.

-### Charts
-In this project we use one type of graph, the line chart.
-So to make it easy to use the same graph across both projects, all we need to create that graph is placed in this folder.

-### Errorhandling
-In the errorhandling section we have classes of different character.
-Some is used to catch erros, and render them nicely.
-Others are common errors that could be used in the projects.

-### Helpers
-In the Helpers-folder we have placed different kinds of helpers, from a Date-extension-method, to a collection-helper and also a datehelper.
-The dateHelper should be used every time a date is rendered in the UI.
-This is to make sure, that we show dates the samme way across every project.

-### Models
-Since all projects using this package are attached to same project, we are all in the same domain.
-The models in this domain are therefor in this shared project.

 # Technical decisions